How We Charge

 The potential fees involved will be explained to you and a detailed s.150 Legal Costs letter will be provided after the initial consultation should you wish to proceed with Liston Family Law.
 If there is any expected increase in the initial estimate this will be clearly communicated to you and an updated s.150 Legal Costs letter will be sent to you.

 Liston Family Law requires an initial retainer to be paid for all Circuit Court matters before Counsel is briefed.
-Interim bills are sent out regularly (every two to three months) so that you are regularly kept informed what fees you have incurred.
-Any outstanding balance is payable at the conclusion of your matter.
+Interim bills are sent out regularly (every two months) so that you are regularly kept informed what fees you have incurred.
+Any outstanding balance is payable before the conclusion of your matter.

 Fixed Fees

-We provide a fixed fee for drafting Deeds of Separation and some other family law related documents.
+We provide a fixed fee for drafting Deeds of Separation (where parties have agreed all matters) and some other family law related documents.

 Liston Family Law is not currently taking on District Court cases.